 Enabling Health: Enhancing Harm Reduction Services in Massachusetts

-RIZE launched a grant program focused on innovative and collaborative harm reduction efforts in 2018.
-The grants are being used to start pilot programs and enhance existing ones using novel and effective approaches to harm reduction.
+In October 2018, RIZE launched the Enabling Health: Enhancing Harm Reduction Services in Massachusetts grant program focused on innovative and collaborative harm reduction efforts.
+The grants were used to start pilot programs and enhance existing ones using novel and effective approaches to harm reduction.